 The charges could be revived once he had served his time in Germany, Ramkisson said.

-However, Professor Managay Reddi, dean of the University of KwaZulu-Natal’s School of Law, on Wednesday cautioned that the NPA should stay on top of developments.
+However, Professor Managay Reddi, dean of the University of KwaZulu-Natal’s School of Law, yesterday cautioned that the NPA should stay on top of developments.

 “If the NPA does not keep its finger on the pulse of this case, the coach can do whatever he wants once he’s served his sentence.
 He could flee to a country where there is no extradition agreement and nobody will have a hold on him.”